-Joe Morrissey, a Democrat, was elected to the Virginia State Senate even though he had sex with his teenage receptionist and has been disbarred.
+Joe Morrissey was elected to the Virginia State Senate in November 2019 despite having had a sexual relationship with his teenage receptionist (who is now his wife) and being disbarred.

 Joe Morrissey has a long, complicated, and wild history in Virginia law and politics.
 A former attorney, he has been disbarred twice.
 He spent time in jail for a courthouse fistfight and for misdemeanor charges related to contributing to the delinquency of a minor — accusations stemming from a relationship with his then-teenage secretary who is now his wife.

 This history of scandal folded into the fraught politics of 2019, when various elections across the U.S. were viewed as a referendum on the presidency of an embattled Donald Trump, who was facing an impeachment inquiry over accusations that he attempted to extort the Ukrainians by withholding crucial military aid in exchange for dirt on a political rival.

 When Morrissey won a crucial seat and handed a slim majority to Democrats in Virginia’s Legislature, right-leaning news media jumped on his smorgasbord of scandal and controversy.

 “Disbarred Lawyer, Convicted Sex Offender Democrat Joe Morrissey Wins Virginia Senate Seat,” went a headline from Breitbart.
 “Virginia Democrat Previously Jailed for Sex with a Teenager Wins Election,” wrote the Daily Wire.
 But in 2016, amid an ultimately unsuccessful run for mayor in Richmond, Morrissey received similar castigation from the liberal news site Huffington Post, which published an article with the headline “Ex-Convict Who Slept with His Teenage Employee Is Set to Become Richmond’s Next Mayor.”